 This post is intended to collect a random set of questions I’ve been asked multiple times about the new Chromium-based Edge.
 I’ll add to it over time.
 I wouldn’t call this a FAQ because these questions, while repeated, are not frequently asked.

-Can I get a list of all of the command line arguments for Edge?
+Can I get a list of all of the command line arguments?

 Unfortunately, we are not today publishing the list of command line arguments, although in principle we could use the same tool Chromium does to parse our source and generate a listing.

 In general, our command-line arguments are the same as Chromium‘s, with the exception of marketing names (e.g. Chrome uses

 --incognito while msedge.exe uses

 allowlist).
 Note: The peter.sh list linked here is automatically generated; check the

 Last automated update occurred on text to verify that it was updated recently.

 Can I block my employees from accessing the edge://flags page?